+Paying off credit card debt can feel daunting and overwhelming at times.
 The good news?
-You’ve begun to embrace the idea of living debt free!
+You’ve begun to embrace the idea of living debt-free!

-Don’t underestimate the power of looking in the mirror and taking responsibility for something you have the ability to change.
-Credit card debt, and how it has the tendency to slowly spiral out of control, almost always begins with poor choices and that’s okay.
-It happens to thousands, if not millions of people across the globe every year.
+Don’t underestimate the power of looking in the mirror and taking responsibility for something you can change.
+Consolidating credit cards and cutting them up has helped thousands of individuals pay back their debt quicker and more efficiently than if they continued making minimum payments.
 The most important thing to realize is that when something goes awry and produces bad results, you can indeed make it better by choosing a different and healthier approach.

 It can feel harsh, but we feel strongly that taking complete responsibility and ownership for your credit card debt will start you off on a positive foot.
-Considering how many bad feelings, and ultimately the overall negative lifestyle impact that occur from overwhelming credit card debt, taking the initial sting of accepting responsibility early on will make your path to living debt free considerably smoother.
+Considering how many bad feelings, and ultimately the overall negative lifestyle impact that occurs from overwhelming credit card debt, taking the initial sting of accepting responsibility early on will make your path to living debt-free considerably smoother.

 Avoid Home Equity Lines of Credit or Debt Consolidation Loans

 Consider this, if you swap your unsecured credit card debt for a line of credit attached to your home equity you are essentially wagering that you’ll have no issues with repayment, thus putting your house up as security.
-Worst case scenario would be you lose your home because you took debt that was unsecured and secured it with your home.
+The worst-case scenario would be you lose your home because you took debt that was unsecured and secured it with your home.

 Money Fit advocates for and provides Debt Consolidation for people that need it.
-We do not promote the use of Debt Consolidation Loans.
-On it’s face, debt consolidation is the act of consolidating several debts into one payment.
+On its face, debt consolidation is the act of consolidating several debts into one payment.
 This can be an effective strategy when done without a loan.
 Once you take one large loan to repay several small loans there is a massive risk of running your initial credit card debt right back to where it was, only now you have a large debt consolidation loan to contend with.
-If you haven’t remedied the source which is typically poor spending habits and still go through with a debt consolidation loan you must avoid using your freshly paid off credit cards at all costs.
+If you haven’t remedied the source which is typically poor spending habits and still go through with a debt consolidation loan you must avoid using your freshly paid-off credit cards at all costs.

 A powerful and symbolic approach to dealing with credit card debt is to start by cutting them up and removing your access to using them.
-It can be a difficult step to take but once the cord has been cut you can begin relying on the cash you have from your income.
+Cutting up credit cards can be a difficult step to take but once the cord has been cut you can begin relying on the cash you have from your income.
 No more borrowing and paying more than necessary.
-No more staying in a vicious cycle that constantly repeats; charge, pay minimum, charge, pay minimum, charge, pay minimum and never make an impact on the balance of the cards.
+No more staying in a vicious cycle that constantly repeats; charge, pay the minimum, charge, pay the minimum, charge, pay the minimum and never make an impact on the balance of the cards.